Chase mortgage review

 But it’s also been involved in several major mortgage scandals.

-- In 2013, Chase agreed to pay a $13 billion settlement to the US government over allegations that it had knowingly sold bad mortgages leading up to the financial crisis.
+- In 2013, Chase agreed to pay a $13 billion settlement to the US government over allegations that it knowingly sold bad mortgages leading up to the 2008 financial crisis.

-- In 2015, Chase was charged a $900,000 civil penalty over allegations that it participated in an illegal kickback scheme where the company referred loans to a now-defunct company called Genuine Title in exchange for money.
+- In 2015, Chase was charged a $900,000 civil penalty based on allegations that it participated in an illegal kickback scheme in which the company referred mortgage loans to a now-defunct company called Genuine Title in exchange for money.

-- In 2017, Chase agreed to pay a $53 million settlement over allegations that it charged African American and Hispanic borrowers higher interest rates than white borrowers.
+- In 2017, Chase agreed to pay a $53 million settlement over allegations that it charged Black and Latinx borrowers higher interest rates than white borrowers.

 Home loans ratings